 Borrowers were able to access loan money from a property to buy cryptocurrency by using redraw features that come with a mortgage.
 In addition, the borrower could access extra payments to their loan accounts that surpass minimum required payments.

 According to online reports in Australia, most of the lenders provide the service on variable rate accounts.
 Usually, there are no fees in case the user submits the request to access money from a redraw online.
 Another popular way of using loans to buy cryptos was the establishment of a line of credit.
-Borrowers could draw on a line of credit using property equity like an ATM.
+Borrowers could draw on a line of credit using property equity like an ATM or buyers agent.

 Banks Oversee Crypto Loans